yanxiaofeng2016/vmci-socket/README.md

 # vmci-socket
-this is implemation for communicationg exsi(host) and OS runing virtual machine.
-OS can be one of window and linux
+this is implemation for communicationg esxi(host) and OS runing virtual machine.
+OS can be one of window and linux.